kerberos-io/deployment/README.microk8s.md

     - Access key: minio
     - Secret key: minio123

 - Navigate to the `Integrations` menu and select the (+ Add Integration) button.
 A modal will appear where you can input the required details.
 After entering the information, click the "Verify" button to ensure the configuration is valid.
-Once you receive a "Configuration is valid and working" message, click the "Add Integration" button to complete the process.
+Once you receive a "Configuration is valid and working" message, click the "Add Integration" button to complete the process. **_(!You are advised to generate more complex username and password for RabbitMQ, this is just for demo purposes, do not use this in production)_**

   - RabbitMQ
     - Enabled: true